-McElvaine enlisted into the Royal Naval Air Service (RNAS) as an Armoured Car Driver.
-His Service Number (RNAS) was F2889.
+On 30th December 1914 McElvaine enlisted into the Royal Naval Air Service (RNAS) with Service Number (RNAS) was F2889.
+His period of engagement was 'for hostilities'.

 He later served with the Royal Irish Fusiliers.
 On 8th January 1916, he attained the rank of Temporary 2nd Lieutenant.
 Transferred to HB MGC on 16th December 1916 ('D' Battalion).